battbeach/Hyper/README.md

 Get it [here](http://jawerty.github.io/Hyper)

 # Install
+Hyper is compatible for all Platforms: Windows, Mac, Linux (32-bit)

 Go to the Hyper website to download/install -> [http://jawerty.github.io/Hyper](http://jawerty.github.io/Hyper)

 **or** if you're a node-webkit developer